DHTMLX/docs-suite/docs/grid/features.md

 ## How to work with columns and rows

-In this section you will know how to add and remove columns and rows, how to hide and show them, how to configure their sizes and align content inside the columns
+In this section you will know how to add and remove columns and rows, how to hide and show them, how to configure their sizes and align content inside the columns.

 ### Adding/removing columns and rows